More customer service problems for Frontier Communications

 IRONDEQUOIT, NY – (WROC) – Some Frontier Communications customers have been without phone and internet service for almost a week.

-“We’ve bee without DSL, which is the Internet, and phone service since Friday,” said Richard Moll, a Frontier Communications customer.
+“We’ve been without DSL, which is the Internet, and phone service since Friday,” said Richard Moll, a Frontier Communications customer.
 “Today is Tuesday around noon.”

 Frontier Communications says 60 customers in the Point Pleasant and Seabreeze area are without phone or Internet service.
 But everyone was not told.